 To receive accreditation, the educational institutes and programs must meet the strict requirements assessed by nongovernmental accrediting agencies.
 Entities including the Council for Higher Education Accreditation (CHEA) and the United States Department of Education recognize these requirements.

-These entities have determined the foundation for which these requirements derive to evaluate quality.
+These entities have determined the foundation from which these requirements derive to evaluate quality.
 This includes assessing the quality of teaching and coursework, determining the qualifications of the teaching faculty, and more.
 According to the Accrediting Council for Independent Colleges and Schools (ACICS), educational institutions must:

 If the institute has met all the requirements, it can receive accreditation for a range of three to six years.